cpmpercussion/homepage/_posts/2012-10-08-solstromen-tour-of-australia-ensemble-evolution.md

 type: post
 published: true
 meta: {}
+description: "In March, 2012, Ensemble Evolution travelled from Northern Sweden to Australia to perform our new percussion music and hold workshops in improvisation and"
 ---

 In March, 2012, Ensemble Evolution travelled from Northern Sweden to Australia to perform our new percussion music and hold workshops in improvisation and mobile computer music.